-- A minimum of 10 hours in reviewing performance Section 2: Formal Peer Review - A minimum of 5 hours in measuring outcomes Section 3: Practice Improvement / Measuring Outcomes.
+- A minimum of 10 hours in reviewing performance Section 2: Formal Peer Review.
+This is a high-level requirement for all psychiatrists in Australia, regardless of their CPD Home. - A minimum of 5 hours in measuring outcomes Section 3: Practice Improvement / Measuring Outcomes.